New video of Ethiopia massacre shows soldiers passing phone around to document their executions of unarmed men - KESQ

 That is all the villagers could find, six months after Ethiopian troops rounded up their loved ones and shot them at point-blank range, throwing the bodies off a rocky hillside deep in the mountains of central Tigray in Ethiopia.

 An April 2021 CNN investigation, in collaboration with Amnesty International, examined video clips of the January massacre and used geolocation techniques to verify the video was filmed on a ridge near Mahibere Dego in January 2021.
-The investigation revealed at the time, that at least 11 unarmed men were executed.
-39 others were unaccounted for.
+The investigation revealed at the time that at least 11 unarmed men were executed, and 39 others were unaccounted for.

 CNN was sent the gruesome footage in March this year by a pro-Tigray media organization, the Tigrai Media House (TMH).
 TMH told CNN at the time that the video was filmed on a mobile phone by an Ethiopian army soldier turned whistleblower involved in the mass killing.